buildtesters/buildtest/docs/configuring_buildtest.rst

 buildtest configuration::

     buildtest config edit
-    buildtest testconfigs edit <test-configuration>

-This will open the configuration in editor.
+This will open the configuration file in an editor.
 The default value for **EDITOR** is ``vim`` but it can be changed to your editor of choice.

 Currently, the following editors are available